AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 1. Activate assets.

-   Follow the instructions for [activating assets](#activating-assets) documented for the inital migration to AEM.
+   Follow the instructions for [activating assets](#activating-assets) documented for the initial migration to AEM.

 1. Clone publish.